jnswebgame/first/README.md

 # first
-Nate was here! ~again and again
+Nate was here! ~again and again and again